syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/context-menu.md

 ## Show context menu on left click

-The Syncfusion ASP.NET Core Grid provides the ability to show the context menu items on a left mouse click instead of the default right mouse click action.
+The Syncfusion ASP.NET MVC Grid provides the ability to show the context menu items on a left mouse click instead of the default right mouse click action.

 This can be achieved by using the [Created](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_Created) event and the context menu's `BeforeOpen` event of the Grid.

-By using the `Onclick` event listener of the Grid, you can obtain the clicked position values.
-The obtained positions are then sent to the `open` method of the context menu within the `Onclick` event of the Grid.
+By using the `OnClick` event listener of the Grid, you can obtain the clicked position values.
+The obtained positions are then sent to the `open` method of the context menu within the `OnClick` event of the Grid.
 Additionally, the default action of right-clicking to open the context menu items items is prevented by utilizing the `Created` event of the Grid.

 The following example demonstrates how to show context menu on left click using `Created` event.